oronymzy/tips/docs/glossry.md

 : count noun
 : A [time-consuming](https://en.wiktionary.org/wiki/time-consuming) [tangent](https://en.wiktionary.org/wiki/tangent) or [detour](https://en.wiktionary.org/wiki/detour), often from which it is difficult to extricate oneself.[^rabbitholedef-note1]

+**system** {: #systemdef }
+: count noun
+: A group of interacting or interrelated entities that form a unified whole.[^systemdef1] A system is delineated by its spatial and temporal boundaries, surrounded and influenced by its environment, described by its structure and purpose and expressed in its functioning.[^systemdef-note1]

 **vacuous** {: #vacuousdef }
 : adjective
 : Empty; void; lacking meaningful [content](https://en.wiktionary.org/wiki/content).[^vacuousdef-note1]